omgarmi/dspg_git_armimo97/README.md

 - CD git : go into folder
 - git commit : adds final
 - `git add` : will add a file to the staging area
-- `git comit` : will take whatever you added and to the staging area to the final
+- `git commit` : will take whatever you added and to the staging area to the final
    - this will prompt you to add short message about changes
 - `git commit - m "message" ` : will allow you to wite a commit message in a single line

+- It was the 1st of June, it was the 1975
+- lol I am learning soooo much yayaayayay